- Microsoft Defender Vulnerability Management

 When you submit a remediation request from the Security recommendations page, it kicks off a remediation activity.
 A security task is created that can be tracked on a Remediation page, and a remediation ticket is created in Microsoft Intune.

-If you chose the "attention required" remediation option, there will be no progress bar, ticket status, or due date since there is no actual action we can monitor.
+If you chose the "attention required" remediation option, there will be no progress bar, ticket status, or due date since there's no actual action we can monitor.

 Once you are in the Remediation page, select the remediation activity that you want to view.
 You can follow the remediation steps, track progress, view the related recommendation, export to CSV, or mark as complete.

 There is a 180 day retention period for completed remediation activities.
 To keep the Remediation page performing optimally, the remediation activity will be removed 6 months after its completion.

 Track who closed the remediation activity with the "Completed by" column on the Remediation page.

 - Email address: The email of the person who manually completed the task

 - System confirmation: The task was automatically completed (all devices remediated)

 - N/A: Information isn't available because we don't know how this older task was completed